matthaeusdale/discordCurrencyBot/README.md

 # Financial Management Bot
-A fully autonomous Discord bot dedicated to teaching individuals the basics of financial management through an immersive portfolio simulation.
+A fully autonomous Discord bot featuring dozens of commands dedicated to teaching individuals the basics of financial management through an immersive portfolio simulation.

 ## Available Commands